Inventory Carrying Cost: Calculator, Formula & Reduction Tips

 Related: How to Lease Commercial Real Estate: The Ultimate Guide

-Whether you have luck or not with your negotiations, there are other ways you can reduce warehousing expenses that are more in your control.
 To start, you’ll want to optimize your warehouse layout.
 Are you getting the most out of your space?
 Is it easy and efficient for your staff to navigate and do their jobs?
-Your organizational efforts may even reveal an opportunity to downsize.
-Moving to a smaller warehouse can be especially helpful competitively, considering the average size of retailers’ warehouses is growing and 87% of businesses have warehouse expansion plans through 2024.
+Your organizational efforts may even reveal an opportunity to downsize, reducing your carrying costs significantly.

 Poor planning is one of the biggest culprits when it comes to high holding costs—and you can use technology to combat it.
 Finding the best inventory management software for your business will give you more accurate reporting, better forecasting, and a more comprehensive picture so you can plan accordingly.
-It’s no surprise that demand for inventory management software doubled from 2015 to 2020, yet, still, only 18% of small businesses use it, opening the door for a competitive advantage to those that do.

 Using effective inventory management software allows you to purchase the right amount of stock, plan marketing and advertising campaigns accordingly, and set yourself up for sustainable success more easily.
 Inventory management software can also lower administrative costs and, by optimizing inventory levels, lower the amount you need to pay in insurance and taxes.